children leads to worse violence against them.

 is almost certainly what it was designed for.

-However, those working in the abuse industry make their money out of
+However, those working in the abuse industry make much of their money out of

 disrupting normal family relationships, and so it is not surprising to